 (a) Judgment Fund.

-(1) The Disputes statute provides for the use of the Judgment Fund (“the Fund”) (31 U.S.C.
+(1) The Contract Disputes statute provides for the use of the Judgment Fund (“the Fund”) (31 U.S.C.
 1304) to pay for adverse judgments against the Government.
-Under certain circumstances, the Army can convert settlement agreements in Disputes statute cases before the ASBCA into consent judgments to access the Judgment Fund to pay for settlements.
-In Disputes statute cases before federal courts where Department of Justice represents the Army, the Department of Justice may use its independent authority to use the Judgment Fund for settlements.
-Contracting officers should consult with their legal counsel and their local resource management office prior to taking any actions related to the use of the Judgment Fund.
-Only authorized officials of a federal agency may submit a request for payment from the Judgment Fund.
-Requests submitted by anyone other than an authorized federal official are deemed fraudulent.
-Filing a false or fraudulent claim constitutes a Federal offense that is punishable by fines, imprisonment, or both.
-(See 31 U.S.C.
+Under certain circumstances, the Army can convert settlement agreements in Contract Disputes statute cases before the ASBCA into consent judgments to access the Fund to pay for settlements.
+In Contract Disputes statute cases before Federal courts where Department of Justice represents the Army, the Department of Justice may use its independent authority to use the Fund for settlements.
+Contracting officers should consult with their legal counsel and their local resource management office prior to taking any actions related to the use of the Fund.
+Only authorized officials of a Government agency may submit a request for payment from the Fund.
+Requests submitted by anyone other than an authorized Government official are deemed fraudulent.
+Filing a false or fraudulent claim constitutes a Federal offense that is punishable by fines, imprisonment, or both (See 31 U.S.C.
 3729 and 18 U.S.C.
-287.)
-The authorized official for Army is the Assistant Secretary of the Army (Financial Management and Comptroller).
-See for further delegation.
+287).
+The Army authorized official for use of the Fund is the Assistant Secretary of the Army for Financial Management and Comptroller (ASA(FM&C)).
+See Appendix GG for further delegation.
 Army contracting activities shall follow the policy set forth in this section of the AFARS.

-(2) The Army must reimburse the Judgment Fund with funds current as of the date of the judgment.
-According to the , approval authority is required from the cognizant Assistant Secretary of the Military Department (Financial Management and Comptroller) or Defense Agency Comptroller for all Judgment Fund Reimbursements to the Department of the Treasury in excess of $1,000,000.
+(2) The Army must reimburse the Fund with funds current as of the date of the judgment.
+According to the DoD Financial Management Regulation, ( FMR), Volume 3, Chapter 08, paragraph 4.2.7, approval authority is required from the cognizant Assistant Secretary of the Military Department for Financial Management and Comptroller or Defense Agency Comptroller for all Judgment Fund Reimbursements to the Department of the Treasury in excess of $1,000,000.

 (b) Fiscal considerations in settlements.
-If funds appropriate to pay a settlement are expired but the account remains open, contracting officers must use expired funds to pay the settlement.
-If the account remains open but no expired funds remain, contracting officers must use the Judgment Fund to access current funds to pay the settlement.
+If funds appropriate to pay a settlement are expired but the account remains open, Contracting officers must use expired funds to pay the settlement.
+If the account remains open but no expired funds remain, Contracting officers must use the Judgment Fund to access current funds to pay the settlement.
 Access to the Fund requires a consent judgment from the Board or use of the Department of Justice’s independent authority to use the Fund.
-The contracting officer may use current funds to pay the settlement if appropriate accounts are canceled or closed.
+The Contracting officer may use current funds to pay the settlement if appropriate accounts are canceled or closed.

 (c) Settlement procedures.

-(1) The Office of the Assistant Secretary of the Army (Financial Management and Comptroller) (ASA(FM&C)), tracks available expired funds within the Service.
+(1) The ASA(FM&C), tracks available expired funds within the Army.

 (2) The Army shall use the following procedures for settlements: